Obituary: William Floyd (Bill) Armstrong

 He is preceded in death by his parents, his wife Katie, two sisters (Janet & Midge), a stepson (Willy Armstrong), a stepdaughter (Teresa Gonzales) and a grandson (Lyjah Armstrong).

-The family will have a Celebration of Life for him at his home (52 E 100 S, Rupert) on Saturday, August 22, 2020 from 1 to 5 p.m. with military services at 3 p.m.
+The family will have a Celebration of Life for him at his home (52 E 100 S, Rupert) on Saturday, August 22, 2020 from 1-5 p.m. with military services at 3 p.m.
 His home was his little piece of Heaven and he loved when family and friends gathered there.

 In lieu of flowers, memorial contributions can be made to Shriner's Hospital for Children.
 Arrangements are under the direction of Morrison Funeral Home 188 South Hwy 24 in Rupert.